wez/wezterm/docs/config/appearance.md

       -- Overrides the text color when the current cell is occupied by the cursor cursor_fg = "black",
-      -- Specifies the border color of the cursor when the cursor style is set to Block, -- of the color of the vertical or horizontal bar when the cursor style is set to -- Bar or Underline.
+      -- Specifies the border color of the cursor when the cursor style is set to Block, -- or the color of the vertical or horizontal bar when the cursor style is set to -- Bar or Underline.
       cursor_border = "#52ad70",